Last Updated on July 24, 2022 by Andrew Shih

 What you can do

 Begin by focusing on a niche market.
-To improve the likelihood and time for ranking your page faster on the first page of Google, pay attention to pick the best long-tail keywords that are less competitive.
+To improve the likelihood and time for ranking your page faster on the first page of Google, pay attention to picking the best long-tail and less competitive keywords.
 Even if the long-tail keyword has less than 1000/month visitors, you are likely to get some of those visitors once you are on the first page of Google Search results.

-I have an exam niche site that focuses on Project Management Professional (PMP) certification, helping candidates with PMP application and exam.
+I have a PMP exam niche site focusing on Project Management Professional (PMP) certification, helping candidates with PMP applications and exams.
 There are PMP course providers and similar blog sites available competing in the same space.

-With my Complete guide for PMP Project Description page, I focused on long-tailed keywords such as “PMP project description examples” and provided superior content in this subject matter.
+With my Complete guide for PMP Project Description page, I focused on long-tailed keywords such as “PMP project description examples” and provided superior content on this subject matter.

-These long-tailed keywords are ranking top positions on Google and driving traffic to my site.
-Over time, it slowly improves the ranking for shorter tail keywords such as “PMP application sample” and “PMP application examples,” and other related keywords.
+These long-tailed keywords rank top positions on Google and drive traffic to my site.
+Over time, it slowly improves the ranking for shorter tail keywords such as “PMP application sample” and “PMP application examples” and other related keywords.